talentdeficit/exjsx/README.md

 *   objects

-    json objects are represented by elixir keyword lists. the empty object has the special representation `[{}]` to differentiate it from the empty list. all keys must be atoms with valid utf8 representations (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values. records (with 2 or more fields) are serialized to objects automagically but there is currently no way to perform the reverse. stay tuned tho
+    json objects are represented by elixir dicts. keys are atoms or bitstrings and values are valid json values. records are serialized to objects automagically but there is currently no way to perform the reverse. stay tuned tho

 ## frequently made accusations ##